bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-02-28-ben-nicholson.md

+---
+layout: post
+title: Ben Nicholson 1894-1982
+published: true
+date: 2024-02-28
+readtime: true
+categories: ['ART IN THE MAKING']
+tags: [Documentary]
+metadata: 'UK 1985, 52 mins<br> Director: John Read'
+pdf: '2024-02-28-ben-nicholson.pdf'
+---

 _+ intro by Steve Foxon, Curator of Non-Fiction, BFI National Archive_

-An account of the life and work of the English painter Ben Nicholson, with reminiscences from the artist Patrick Heron, who took over Nicholson’s studio in St. Ives; the architect Sir Leslie Martin; the art dealer Andras Kalman;
-Dr Felicitas Vogler, writer, photographer, and Nicholson’s third wife; and Angela Verren, a close friend in the later years.
+An account of the life and work of the English painter Ben Nicholson, with reminiscences from the artist Patrick Heron, who took over Nicholson’s studio in St. Ives; the architect Sir Leslie Martin; the art dealer Andras Kalman;  Dr Felicitas Vogler, writer, photographer, and Nicholson’s third wife; and Angela Verren, a close friend in the later years.

 There are no stylistic frills to _Ben Nicholson_: the artist’s portrait is drawn through commentary, camera prowlings over assorted art works, and verbal testimony delivered to the unseen interviewer in largely undemonstrative settings (only the street life seen through Andras Kalman’s window threatens to sidetrack the viewer).
 Director John Read (son of Sir Herbert Read, who championed Nicholson’s work in the 30s) has had years of experience in television features on arts and artists, and his conventional approach at least leaves Nicholson’s canvasses room to breathe.